 The Importance of reporting and recording near misses

-By reporting all near misses and incidents on-site, everyone is working together to identify areas where you can better manage risks – it’s all about helping to prevent harm.
-Everyone on-site has a right to know of potential threats that may impact them, and everyone plays a role in protecting everyone else on-site.
+Reporting all near misses and incidents on-site, is all about helping to prevent harm.
+Everyone on-site has a right to know of potential threats that may impact them, and everyone plays a role in keeping everyone safe on-site.

 Getting everyone to report near misses and incidents creates a culture of open, honest discussions about health and safety.